 Giannakis Filoxenia Hotel is located on a quiet side street, across from the bakery and a literal 5 meters from the square, a square that is ringed by many lovely tavernas.

-The hotel is a lovely white building with blue doors and windows.
+The hotel is a clean-cut white building with blue doors and windows.
 The building is tucked up on the slope of the street, adjacent to a small overflowing orange grove that is hedged in by ancient rosemary bushes.
 The fragrance of oranges and rosemary will always bring me back to that tranquil 3 weeks I spent there.

 I lugged my bags up the steep and short stairway that led right into an outdoor seating area, a cozy enclosed terrace, the lobby.
 White walls, paintings, seating area for a large group, and on the back wall there is a huge map of Filoti and area where all the highlights are highlighted.